riktar/jkanban/README.md

         customHandler       : "<span class='item_handle'>+</span> %s"// your entirely customized handler.
 Use %s to position item title
     },
-    click            : function (el) {},                             // callback when any board's item are clicked dragEl           : function (el, source) {},                     // callback when any board's item are dragged dragendEl        : function (el) {},                             // callback when any board's item stop drag dropEl           : function (el, target, source, sibling) {},    // callback when any board's item drop in a board
+    click            : function (el) {},                             // callback when any board's item are clicked context          : function (el, event) {},                      // callback when any board's item are right clicked dragEl           : function (el, source) {},                     // callback when any board's item are dragged dragendEl        : function (el) {},                             // callback when any board's item stop drag dropEl           : function (el, target, source, sibling) {},    // callback when any board's item drop in a board